Valley Fever Treatment in Phoenix, AZ

-Valley Fever in Arizona
+Valley Fever Testing and Care in Phoenix, Arizona

 Valley fever is a fungal lung infection caused by a desert fungus that lives naturally in Arizona’s soil.
 Because its symptoms closely resemble the flu or a bad cold, it is frequently misdiagnosed, leaving many patients without proper treatment for weeks or months.
 At Carefree Allergy, we help Arizona patients identify whether respiratory symptoms could be linked to Valley fever or an underlying allergy condition and connect them with the right care.

-What Is Valley Fever?
+What Is Arizona Valley Fever?

 Valley fever is the common name for coccidioidomycosis, a lung infection caused by inhaling spores of the fungus Coccidioides.
 This desert fungus lives in the dry soil of the American Southwest, and Arizona – particularly Maricopa, Pima, and Pinal counties – is one of the highest-risk regions in the country.